model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

   invariants at definition site which are automatically swapped in on every contract that uses this type.
 - What about mutable trait inputs (wrt memory access patters), e.g. a `mut impl AccessMe`
-- **Trait contracts:** Ous proposal could be extended easily to handle simple trait contracts.
-The macros would generate new trait methods with default implementation, similar to the functions it generates today.
+- **Trait contracts:** Our proposal could be extended easily to handle simple trait contracts.
+The macros would generate new trait methods with default implementations, similar to the functions it generates today.
 Using sealed types we can prevent the user from overwriting the generated contract methods.
   Contracts for the trait and contracts on it's impls are combined by abstracting the original method depending on context.
-The occurrence inside the contract generated from the trait method is replaced by the impl contract.
+The occurrence inside the contract generated from the trait method is replaced by the `impl` contract.
 Any other occurrence is replaced by the just altered trait method contract.
 - **Cross Session Verification Caching:** This proposal focuses on scalability benefits within a single verification session, but those verification results